Menthol

 Respiratory symptom relief — sensation, not actual decongestion

 Menthol vapors produce the sensation of improved nasal airflow during colds and flu, which is why it's the active ingredient in Vicks VapoRub®, inhalers, and lozenges.
-Important caveat: actual airflow measurements show menthol does NOT genuinely decongest or bronchodilate — the relief is symptomatic perception only.
+Important caveat: actual airflow measurements show menthol does not genuinely decongest or bronchodilate — the relief is symptomatic perception only.
 Useful for comfort during respiratory infections; not a substitute for actual decongestants when objective airflow improvement is needed.

 Mechanism of action